 Use plastic serving utensils or rice paddles to serve your rice.

-Using a rice cooker is quick and convenient, especially when making large quantities of rice, which makes them ideal appliances for foodservice establishments.
+Using a rice cooker is quick and convenient, especially when making large quantities of rice, which makes them ideal appliances for food service establishments.
 Additionally, learning about rinsing your rice and the proper ratio of rice to water can help ensure that you're serving the fluffiest and best rice possible to your guests.
-For a visual representation of how to use a rice cooker, check out the video above.